petertwigg/petertwigg.github.io/school-of-knowing.md

 ### What are the requirements to join?

-(Discussions are completely confidential)
 * You attend a 20 minute interview prior to commencing the course
 * You are mentally and physically healthy (please email if you have any questions or doubts)
 * You are willing to disclose any medication or recreational drugs you take (treated in the strictest confidence)
 * Once you start you will commit to attending classes regularly unless you decide to withdraw
 * You will commit to completing homework as required prior to the next class
+(Discussions are completely confidential)

 ### Course Starts

 * Classes Commence the week of Sunday 24th March, 2024
 * Australasia: Tuesday Evenings, 6:30pm to 8:30pm.
-* Africa/Europe: Wednesday Evenings, 6:30pm to 8:30pm.
+* Africa/Europe: Tuesday Evenings, 6:30pm to 8:30pm.
-* The Americas: (East Coast) Sunday Evenings, 6:30pm to 8:30pm.
+* The Americas: (East Coast) To be advised.
-* The Americas: (West Coast) Tuesday Evenings, 6:30pm to 8:30pm.
+* The Americas: (West Coast) To be advised.

 ### Cost